-The Pool is composed of (i) \$1,159,625,000 aggregate principal amount of 2.517% Debentures issued by a total of eighty-four SBICs licensed by SBA pursuant to Section 301 of the Act together with the guarantee agreement pursuant to which timely payment of principal and interest on each Debenture in the Pool will be guaranteed by SBA (the "Guarantee Agreement") and (ii) an account into which payment by the SBICs and SBA with respect to the Debentures will be deposited.
+The Pool is composed of (i) \$1,106,500,000 aggregate principal amount of 2.507% Debentures issued by a total of eighty-seven SBICs licensed by SBA pursuant to Section 301 of the Act together with the guarantee agreement pursuant to which timely payment of principal and interest on each Debenture in the Pool will be guaranteed by SBA (the "Guarantee Agreement") and (ii) an account into which payment by the SBICs and SBA with respect to the Debentures will be deposited.
 The Trustee is the holder of legal title to each Debenture and the funding of the Debentures is being arranged by the sale of the beneficial interest in the principal and interest of each Debenture to the holders (the "Holders") of the Certificates.
-The seven largest Debentures in the Pool are in the amount of \$10,000,000; the two smallest Debentures in the Pool are in the amount of \$150,000 and the median of the Debentures in the Pool is in the amount of \$1,795,000.
-None of the Debentures in the Pool have been issued by a Specialized SBIC.
+The largest Debenture in the Pool is in the amount of \$22,500,000; the smallest Debenture in the Pool is in the amount of \$1,580,000.
+Five of the Debentures in the Pool have been issued by one Specialized SBIC.